+A common approach to implement PFL is to adapt the global model through regularized local fine-tuning.
+However, this strategy struggles to balance personalization and generalization, especially at scale, since the global model may fail to capture client-specific patterns~\cite{10.1145/3554980}.
+In contrast, other approaches adopt different clustering techniques to train distinct global models for groups of clients with similar data characteristics~\cite{10.1145/3580795}.
+Nevertheless, the assumption that parameter similarity directly corresponds to data similarity is overly simplistic, as clients may share common patterns only for certain classes while differing significantly for others, ultimately resulting in incomplete personalization.

-To better illustrate these limitations and highlight the motivations of our work, we select mobile health applications (mHealth) and Human Activity Recognition (HAR) as reference case studies, since in these application scenarios the issue of non-IID data is particularly pronounced.
-Indeed, in HAR, different users can perform the same activity in various ways due to differences in physical characteristics, age, and habits.
-Similarly, in mHealth, personal data, including behavioral and physiological signals, can be further differentiated even among the same user categories, due to the personalized response to specific stimuli and health conditions.
-This characteristic makes these applications an ideal testbed to study PFL challenges.
+To illustrate the limitations of current PFL approaches and highlight the motivations of our work, we focus on mobile health (mHealth) and Human Activity Recognition (HAR) applications, where non-IID data issues are particularly pronounced.
+Indeed, in HAR, different users may perform the same activity in various ways due to differences in age, habits, or physical traits, while in mHealth, physiological signals can vary even within the same user category, depending on individual responses to stimuli or health conditions.
+These characteristics make such applications ideal testbeds for PFL.

-To demonstrate the validity of our assumption, we analyze here the clustering tendency at the class level of two real-world datasets: Heterogeneity Human Activity Recognition (HHAR)~\cite{10.1145/2809695.2809718}, which contains accelerometer data of 6 subjects while performing common activities such as walking and riding a bike, and Wearable Stress and Affect Detection (WESAD)~\cite{10.1145/3242969.3242985}, a multimodal dataset that contains physiological and motion data collected during a clinical protocol on stress detection from 15 subjects.
-Specifically, we calculate the Hopkins statistic~\cite{QIU2016216} at the class level, thus comparing the distances between data points of each class within the dataset to distances between randomly generated points.
-An Hopkins value close to $1$ indicates a strong tendency to clustering, while a result close to $0$ suggests that data points are uniformly distributed.
+We analyze the clustering tendency at the class level of two real datasets as an example of our assumption: Heterogeneity Human Activity Recognition (HHAR)~\cite{10.1145/2809695.2809718}, which contains accelerometer data of 6 users while performing common activities such as walking and riding a bike, and Wearable Stress and Affect Detection (WESAD)~\cite{10.1145/3242969.3242985}, a multimodal dataset that contains physiological and motion data collected during a clinical protocol on stress detection from 15 subjects.
+Specifically, we calculate the Hopkins statistic~\cite{QIU2016216} at the class level, comparing the distance between data points of each class with those of randomly generated points.
+A value close to $1$ indicates a strong tendency to clustering, while a result close to $0$ suggests that data points are uniformly distributed.